adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ### Pay Zcash URI

 You can enter a Zcash URI by visiting **File->Pay Zcash URI** and pasting in the payment link.
-Zcash payment URIs encode the address, amount and memo into a single convenient string, so you can enter it into zec-qt-wallet and make payments easily.
+Zcash payment URIs encode the address, amount and memo into a single convenient string, so you can enter it into ZecWallet and make payments easily.

 ![Pay Zcash URI](images/pay-zcash-uri.png)